dcarva3226/java-sccm-integration-v2/README.md

 Needed a place to start storing sample java code for future re-use.
 This project represents a connector for SCCM.

+Some code has been removed for security reasons.

 ## License
 Proprietary / Custom License